Gluten Free Asian Cobb Salad Recipe

 - 1 bunch green onions , thinly sliced on the diagonal

 - 1 English (hot house) cucumber, halved lengthwise and thinly sliced

 - 1 teaspoon sesame seeds

 Combine ½ cup of the dressing with the honey and place in a large plastic food storage bag.
 Add the chicken breasts, toss to coat and marinate in the refrigerator for 30 minutes to 12 hours.

 Combine the Napa cabbage with the romaine and place in a layer on a large platter.
 Arrange the chicken slices, carrots, red pepper, green onions and cucumbers on top of the cabbage/lettuce mixture in rows.
-Sprinkle with a little more salt and pepper, the sesame seeds, the remaining dressing, and cilantro leaves.
+Sprinkle with a little more salt and pepper, the sesame seeds, cilantro leaves, and the remaining dressing.
 Serve immediately.

 Have you tried this recipe?
 Give it a star rating and let us know your thoughts in the Ratings & Reviews section below.